buildbot/buildbot/master/docs/developer/cls-workermanager.rst

         Update the registration in case the port or password has changed.

-        NOTE: You should invoke this method after calling `WorkerManager.register(worker)`
+        .. note:: You should invoke this method after calling `WorkerManager.register(worker)`.

 WorkerManager
 -------------

 .. py:class:: WorkerManager(master)

-    Handle Worker registrations for multiple protocols
+    Handle worker registrations for multiple protocols.

     .. py:method:: register(worker)